How to Use Crampons Correctly

-- B2 boots have either a toe or heel welt that attach to C2 crampons with bails (locking bars or levers), or a combination of bails and straps.
+- B2 boots have either a toe or heel welt that attaches to C2 crampons with bails (locking bars or levers), or a combination of bails and straps.
 C2s have a semi-flexible design that makes them the most versatile crampons and suitable for everything from regular hiking to moderate ice climbing.

 - C3 boots have both a toe and heel welt that attaches to C3 crampons with locking bails.
 C3s are fully rigid and used for graded mountaineering and ice-climbing.

-Further reading: Check out our guide to the best hiking crampons to find the perfect pair for hiking or climbing
+FURTHER READING: Check out our guide to the best hiking crampons to find the perfect pair for hiking or climbing

 How to Use Crampons Correctly: Step-by-Step Instructions